 On 4x4 vehicles, it is recommended that your vehicle be towed with a wheel lift or flatbed equipment with all the wheels off the ground.
-However, a slingbelt with T-hooks and a wheel dolly can also be used.
+However, a slingbelt with T-hooks and a wheel dolly can also be used if all four wheels are off the ground.